plan-systems/design-docs/README.md

 - PLAN's append-only storage layer ("**𝓛<sub>C</sub>**"), detailed in PLAN's [Proof of Correctness](PLAN-Proof-of-Correctness.md), can be implemented by a range of storage layer technologies.
 This is a compelling feature since each storage implementation trades off some advantages in exchange for others.
 One particular technology may be a great fit one community's needs but would be a poor fit for another.
 See [Liveness vs Safety](PLAN-Proof-of-Correctness.md#Liveness-vs-Safety) for a deeper technical discussion.

 #### Q: Is _everything_ in a PLAN community stored on its shared storage layer?
-- The Persistent Data Interface (PDI) is intended for _permanent_ community storage and is synonymous with a community's channel "repo".
-The PDI is _not_ suited to store bulk data, especially if the data will only be accessed by a couple community members or the data is only needed temporarily.
+- The Persistent Data Interface (PDI) is intended for _permanent_ community storage and is synonymous with being a community's channel repository (or "repo").
+The PDI is not suited to store bulk data, especially if the data will only be accessed by a couple community members or the data is only needed temporarily.
  - The [Cloud File Interface](PLAN-Applied.md#cloud-file-interface) is an abstraction that exposes a distributed storage system, used for both short-term and long-term bulk data storage.
 It pairs well with the PDI since a channel entry can reference any CFI item using only a short string.

 #### Q: But PLAN doesn't do X, fulfill need Y, or address use case Z.  How will PLAN address this?